Lemanja/projects/how-to-guides.md

 ## How to Change a Car's Oil

-Although the steps below are relevant to most car models, it is advised to check your car manual for specific procedure guidance according to your vehicle model.
+Although the steps below are relevant to most car models, it is advised to check your car's manual for specific procedure guidance according to your vehicle model.

 To successfully perform the following procedure you will need:
 - a new oil filter suitable for your specific vehicle model
-- new, clean engine oil (check your oil cup's cap in the front part of the engine to see what kind of oil your vehcile requires)
+- new, clean engine oil (check your oil cup's cap in the front part of the engine to see what kind of oil your vehicle requires)
 - a new oil plug and seal suitable for your vehicle model
-- some vehicle models might also need an oil filter socket, strap or cup wringe
+- some vehicle models might also need an oil filter socket, strap, or cup
 - wrenge or socket and rachet
 - drain pan
 - funnel
 - gloves
-- some old cloths
+- some old rags
 - jack and a jack stand